hadysoufan/Python-Projects/README.md

 I transformed Project 1 form CLI to become a simple web app

- A simple TODO list application.
+ A simple TODO list web application.
     Allows the user to view, add, edit, and remove TODO items.

     Commands: